Kong/docs.konghq.com/src/gateway/admin-api/index.md

 ## Upstream Object

-The upstream object represents a virtual hostname and can be used to loadbalance incoming requests over multiple services (targets).
+The upstream object represents a virtual hostname and can be used to load balance incoming requests over multiple services (targets).
 So for example an upstream named `service.v1.xyz` for a Service object whose `host` is `service.v1.xyz`.
 Requests for this Service would be proxied to the targets defined within the upstream.